-Why your vets should recommend Complete as your pet’s diet?
+Why your vets should recommend Complete as your pet’s diet

 In the GUARANTEED ANALYSIS look for the Protein content to be at least 20 percent, the Fat content to be at least 8 percent, preservatives to be via Vitamin E and/or C and look for Omega Fatty Acid to be present.
 Thus, optimum nutrition demands that protein, fat, carbohydrate and micronutrients such as minerals and vitamins are in balance with each other.
 Therein lies the danger of a breeder supplementing an already properly formulated diet!
-Once again, the Complete range fits these type of nutrient levels that veterinarians look at.
+Once again, the Complete range fits these type of nutrient levels that veterinarians look for.

 Another reason why your veterinarian should be recommending Complete as your animal’s diet is that Complete Puppy, Adult, Classique and Elite are highly digestible commercial foods with actual digestibility results, monitored by a local veterinarian, of over 80 percent dry matter digestibility.